Enumerating Polytropes: Polytropes and their types

-Then cones of $\GFP$ are in bijection with the tropical types of polytropes in $\mathbb{TP}^{n-1}$.
-Cones of $\GFP$ in the strict interior of $R_n$ are in bijection with the tropical types of full-dimensional polytropes in $\mathbb{TP}^{n-1}$. \end{prop} \begin{proof} Consider the map which takes a polytrope $Pol(c)$ to the cone $\mathcal{G}_{c^\ast}$.
-Then $c$ and $c'$ are mapped to the same cone if and only if $c^\ast \sim (c')^\ast$.
-By definition, this is equivalent to $Pol(c) \sim Pol(c')$.
-Thus this establishes the first bijection.
-The second statement follows from Lemma \ref{lem:tp} part (3). \end{proof}
+\begin{thm} Cones of $\GFP$ are in bijection with tropical types of polytropes in $\mathbb{TP}^{n-1}$.
+Furthermore, those cones of $\GFP$ in $R_n^\circ$ are in bijection with tropical types of full-dimensional polytropes in $\mathbb{TP}^{n-1}$. \end{thm} \begin{proof} By Proposition \ref{prop:polytrope.generators}, polytropes are tropical polytopes whose matrix of generators $c \in \mathcal{P}_n$.
+By Proposition \ref{prop:polytrope.is}, the types of such tropical polytopes are in bijection with cones of $\GFP$.
+This proves the first statement.
+Lemma \ref{lem:full.dim} proves the second. \end{proof}

-Thus, enumerating tropical types of polytropes equals enumerating cones of $\GFP$ in $R_n^\circ$.
+From Theorem \ref{thm:ds.analogue}, enumerating tropical types of polytropes equals enumerating cones of $\GFP$.
 This is a much smaller polyhedral complex compared to $\mathcal{GF}_n$.
-Somewhat surprisingly, if one can enumerate cones of $\GFP$, one can enumerate those of $\mathcal{GF}_n$ with little extra work (cf. Section \ref{sec:mono}).
-Thus, $\GFP$ captures the essence of $\mathcal{GF}_n$.
 We conclude this section with an interpretation for the open cones of $\GFP$.
+As an ordinary polytope, a full-dimensional polytrope in $\mathbb{TP}^{n-1}$ has betwen $n$ and $\binom{2n-2}{n-1}$ vertices.
+A polytrope $Pol(c)$ in $\TP^{n-1}$ is \emph{maximal} if it has $\binom{2n-2}{n-1}$ vertices as an ordinary polytope.